 After making changes keep an eye on your site data and analyze what difference the changes have made.
 Are these changes effective?
 Did they actually make a difference?
 How can you optimize and improve even more?
 Act on the data learnings.

 Although your site will look simpler, it does take a lot of effort and refinement to reach such a state.
 Decluttering may take some time but it will get you closer to your goals.
 You will start seeing lower bounce rates and people actually spending longer time on your content.
 Most importantly your main goals will be achieving maximum effect through minimum means.
+Your blog will start converting better.
 Who doesn’t like the sound of that?